Bosnia and Herzegovina - When to Visit

 Footwear

-Waterproof hiking boots with ankle support
+Waterproof hiking boots for mountain trails

 Accessories